deljy/study-certification-aws-saa-c03/concepts/s3/security/s3-encryption.md

 #### Client-Side Encryption
 - encryption/decryption happens in client side.
 - by doing that, clients can manage their encryption cycles.

+#### default encryption vs bucket policy
+- default encryption (SSE-S3)
+    - SSE-S3 is going to be automatically applied to new objects to your bucket
+- bucket policy
+    - optional
+    - you can preemptively apply this on top of your default encryption
+    - you can explicitly reject/deny requests without encryption header by setting up this.

 #### About encryption in flight/transit (SSL/TLS)
 - encryption in flight/transit is also called SSL/TLS